-Note: When installed in a mobile home, this unit is not designed to be operated with the firing door open.
+Note: This unit is not designed to be operated with the firing door open.
 In addition to the obvious hazard of sparks landing on combustibles, an open fire door will cause the heater to draw air from the living space and possibly cause suffocation.